Well Being @ CCHS

 On this page you will find information and links to assist with your family's well-being and mental health.
 Scroll down to access numerous support groups and organisations, covering a variety of topics.

-The pandemic has had a major impact on young people's mental health and it is important that they are able to access support with any issues.
+The COVID-19 pandemic had a major impact on young people's mental health and it is important that they are able to access support with any issues.

 These websites are ideal to help parents support their children with these issues: